Your free business.com+ membership unlocks exclusive tech deals and advisor support

 1. Prepare a crisis communication plan.

-1. Appoint a crisis management team.
-You can designate a crisis management team ahead of time, although certain people may need to take on larger roles depending on which departments are most affected by the crisis.
+1. Appoint a crisis management team: You can designate a crisis management team ahead of time, although certain people may need to take on larger roles depending on which departments are most affected by the crisis.
 These people will work together to analyze the situation, identify possible solutions and communicate with key audiences.
 You should appoint one spokesperson, such as a public relations representative or the company CEO, to communicate on behalf of the organization.

-3. Determine your goals.
-What are the company’s immediate and long-term goals?
+3. Determine your goals: What are the company’s immediate and long-term goals?
 For example, you may need to regain the public’s trust after a data breach or prioritize reopening after a natural disaster.

-4. Establish an internal communication process.
-Your crisis communication plan should include clear internal communication instructions.
+4. Establish an internal communication process: Your crisis communication plan should include clear internal communication procedures.
 Neal stressed that it’s crucial to inform your internal teams first and work from the inside out.
 “It is extremely important for the most senior leaders to communicate back down through the organization,” Neal said.
 “The need for transparency and to be involved with setting the parameters for external communication is a must.”

-5. Identify your target audience.
-Determine who needs to hear your message.
+5. Identify your target audience: Determine who needs to hear your message.
 Your target audience will depend on the issue at hand.
 For example, it may be all of your customers, specific customers or the public.

-6. Craft your messaging.
-Ensure that your message is simple, concise and truthful.
+6. Craft your messaging: Ensure that your message is simple, concise and truthful.
 Be transparent about what happened, how you’re addressing it and how you’ll prevent future issues, if applicable.
 In certain situations, you may need to address disaster preparedness issues.

 TipBottom line